 \subsection{Ablation Studies}

-\textbf{Multi-view Clustering-based Sample Selection(MCSS).} We use different thresholds on the text similarity scores and control the final selected ASR data size with and without MCSS to be approximately the same for a fair comparison.
+\textbf{Multi-view Clustering-based Sample Selection (MCSS).} We use different thresholds on the text similarity scores and control the selective size $N$ to be approximately the same for a fair comparison.
 Results are shown in Figure~\ref{fig:ablation_study_bert}.
-On the found speech MiniPS2SLURP, we observe that removing MCSS (\textbf{w/o MCSS}) hurts performance.
+On the found speech MiniPS2SLURP, we use its subset for the ablation study and observe that removing MCSS (\textbf{w/o MCSS}) hurts performance.
 For example, using MCSS, entity F1 score is improved from 18.8\% to 28.0\%, a 49\% relative improvement.
-Another observation is that MCSS apparently has more in-domain samples than without using the MCSS algorithm.
-For instance, the number of out-of-domain samples is 10350 and is almost twice the samples selected via MCSS in $\tilde{\Theta}^{A \shortrightarrow L}$.
+Another observation is that MCSS apparently has fewer external-domain samples than without using the MCSS algorithm.
+For instance, w/o MCSS, the {$\|D^{A \shortrightarrow T, \epsilon}\|=10350$}, which is almost twice as large as {$\|D^{A \shortrightarrow T, \epsilon}\|=5891$} with MCSS in $\tilde{\Theta}^{A \shortrightarrow L}$.

 \textbf{Cross Modal SelectiveNet (CMSN).} Results in Figure~\ref{fig:ablation_study_bert} show that further removing selective training (w/o MCSS, w/o CMSN) results in performance loss.
-On the MiniPS2SLURP, the entity F1 score is improved from 17.3\% to 18.8\% if using CMSN, a relative 8.7\% improvement.
+On MiniPS2SLURP, the entity F1 score is improved from 17.3\% to 18.8\% if using CMSN, a relative 8.7\% improvement.

 Performance improvements are also observed for the matched speech VoxPopuli2SLUE dataset in Figure~\ref{fig:ablation_study_bert}.
-These results show that both reducing imbalance by sample selection (MCSS) and reducing label noise by selective learning (CMSN) contribute to the improved performance of the proposed framework.
+These results show that both reducing imbalance by sample selection (MCSS) and reducing label noise by selective learning (CMSN) can improve performance by the proposed framework.